 Tress, detail with the diamond

-I, hereby underwritten, Przemysław Branas bequeath into deposit of the Museum the diamond for an indefinite period of time. e said diamond has been produced from the remnants and remains of fabrics from the Museum storehouse.
-From selected materials consisting of threads, balls and pieces of fabric I have created two unique synthetic diamonds. e second diamond is part of my installation entitled the curl created in 2016.
+I, hereby underwritten, Przemysław Branas bequeath into deposit of the Museum the diamond for an indefinite period of time.
+The said diamond has been produced from the remnants and remains of fabrics from the Museum storehouse.
+From selected materials consisting of threads, balls and pieces of fabric I have created two unique synthetic diamonds.
+The second diamond is part of my installation entitled "Tress" created in 2016.
 Attached is a copy of the certificate confirming its authenticity.
 Each diamond is an orange object of 2mm size, of 0.03CT weight and serial number ID2016041804.